 1. we are required by law, or there is a change to any law, code, guidance or regulation that applies to LINK BROADBAND or relates to the services we provide;

-- we need to alter the services for quality of service reasons, or to benefit our customers, or where it is necessary;
+2. we need to alter the services for quality-of-service reasons, or to benefit our customers, or where it is necessary;

-- we determine it necessary to make such modification.
+6. We determine if it is necessary to make such a modification.

 We may suspend your services immediately without notice in the event you

-- you do not use our residential service in a usual way expected of a domestic household
+4. you do not use our residential service in the usual way expected of a domestic household

-- you (or someone using the services) have or we belief you may be committing fraud against us,
+6. you (or someone using the services) have or we believe you may be committing fraud against us,

 We have the right to end this agreement immediately by giving you notice in the event that our authority to operate as a public communications provider is suspended, or if we need to do for security, technical or operational reasons.

 Upon termination we will deactivate your services and the LINK BROADBAND router must be returned to us at LINK BROADBAND Limited, LINK BROADBAND LIMITED(company number 12786507) registered address 160 City road London EC1V 2NXby recorded delivery outlining your name, address and account number included in the parcel.
 If you do not return the router to us, you may be charged the cost of its replacement.